Atsushi Aramaki

 Atsushi Aramaki (荒巻 淳, Aramaki Atsushi) was a Nippon Professional Baseball pitcher.

+Biography

 He was named Pacific League Rookie of the Year in 1950.
 In 1953, he pitched a complete-game victory over the American All-Stars.
+He was the inaugural Pacific League Rookie of the Year and was selected to the league's Best Nine team.

+He became the first Pacific League pitcher to reach 100 career victories.

+During his 13-season career (1950–1962), he also played for the Hankyu Braves.
+After retiring as a player, Aramaki served as a coach for the Hankyu Braves and later the Yakult Atoms.

-He was inducted in the Japanese Baseball Hall of Fame in 1985.
+He was posthumously inducted in the Japanese Baseball Hall of Fame in 1985.